This statement is made pursuant to section 54 of the Modern Slavery Act 2015 for the financial year ending 31 December 2016.

 UNISON is committed to ensuring there is no modern slavery or human trafficking within any part of its business or its supply chains.

-UNISON’s Supplier Code of Conduct was updated in 2016 to include the Ethical Trade Initiative (ETI) Base Code as the minimum labour standards it expects from its suppliers as well as compliance with the Modern Slavery Act.
+UNISON’s Supplier Code of Conduct was updated in 2016 to include the Ethical Trade Initiative base code as the minimum labour standards it expects from its suppliers as well as compliance with the Modern Slavery Act.

 Identifying, assessing and managing risk